walder/Skynet-IADS/README.md

 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way you can add a single point of failure in to an IADS.

 ## Air Resources
-The A-50 Mainstay and the KJ-2000 Mainring are supported as AWACS units reporting contacts to the IADS.
-More Units will follow soon.
+Any aircraft with a radar that can detect aircraft is supported as AWACS.
+Contact will be reported to the IADS.

 # Tactics